 Soon after we danced a little bit, he got down on one knee and asked me to be his wife.
 His words were so thought out and so genuine.
 Even though I really appreciated every word, I was jumping up and down just waiting for him to ask me those four words.
 I screamed “WHATTTT” over and over again, which I actually regret once I heard myself on the video.
 I said YES, of course, and he took me inside where both of our families were!
 It was a night I will always remember.

-We moved to Belgium three days later and here we are!
+We moved to Belgium three days later (yes also crazy), and here we are!
 Marriage has been hands down the greatest thing I have ever experienced.
 I know you hear a lot of people talk about how hard marriage is, and it is hard at times, but not enough people rave about how WONDERFUL it is.
 Literally so fun.
 I get to live, eat, breathe, hang out 24/7 with my best friend.
 It can’t get much better than that. 😉